 How do I know it's Prime Time?

-Drivers will see a notice if a ride was Prime Time on the passenger rating screen once the ride is over.
+Drivers will see a notice that a ride has Prime Time in effect both in the app upon ride request and passenger rating screen once the ride is over.
 Daily summaries will also mark Prime Time rides in green.
+Prime Time amount varies based on supply and demand.

 What is guaranteed Prime Time?